SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 by reading longer and longer portions until it no longer generates a valid token.
-The longest token that was matched is used, and the process continues with the remaining inupt text.
+The longest token that was matched is used, and the process continues with the remaining input text.

 Whitespace and Comments
 -----------------------